Other-People-UCSD/docs/docs/80-data-science.md

 ## Post API

-The API currently has three endpoints to access post data.
+The API currently has four endpoints to access post data.
 - /api/post-metadata.json
 - /api/post-data.json
 - /api/pages.json
+- /spi/site-urls.json

 The `post-metadata.json` endpoint accesses the frontmatter of all the posts.
 This metadata is specified in the post schema page.
 This endpoint can be utilized to filter out certain posts by date, tags, etc. such that querying for post data is faster than getting data from all posts using the post-data.json endpoint.